-Partners: Habitat for Humanity, Amherst Community Preservation Act Committee, Amherst Town Meeting, and the Interfaith Housing Corporation of Amherst.
+Partners: Amherst Community Preservation Act Committee, Amherst Town Meeting, Pioneer Vally Habitat for Humanity, and the Interfaith Housing Corporation of Amherst

 Date Incorporated: 1992

-Land Holdings: Eight land parcels all used for affordable housing; seven complete homes and six in process.
+Land Holdings: Eight land parcels all used for affordable housing; 13 homes developed.

 Land Holdings: Six sites with 15 units of affordable housing, currently being converted into land trust properties; one house.